 This post concerns a phenomenon I have dubbed exposure trolling.
 Exposure trolling is the use of blatant & deliberate acts to antagonize, offend & infuriate black people for the sole purpose of gaining clicks, views, trending & monetary gain via social media.
+Some would, instead of indulging in trolling, would look to make use of socialfollow services.
+I hear socialfollow helps you grow your instagram followers to improve your following without offending people.

 That all changed a few months ago when CNN hosted an on-air forum with law enforcement officers entitled “Police Under Fire” and invited the public to submit questions via twitter using the hashtag #AskACop.